nuclio/nuclio/docs/tasks/configuring-a-platform.md

 # Configuring a Platform

-Function configuration carries information about the specific function (how it's triggered, the runtime type, etc) whereas a platform configuration carries information about the platform that function runs on.
+Function configuration carries information about the specific function (how it's triggered, the runtime type, etc.) whereas a platform configuration carries information about the platform that function runs on.
 For example, where should the function log to?
 What sort of metric mechanism is in place?
 Which port should the function listen on for health checks?

 While this could theoretically be passed in the function configuration, it would make configuration updates a complex task of regenerating the configuration for all provisioned functions.
 The platform configuration is therefore stored seperately, shared amongst all functions that share a platform.

 > Note: A "platform" could be a cluster or any sub resource of that cluster like a namespace.
-If, for example, we have a namespace per tenant we configure logging, metrics, etc differently for each tenant
+If, for example, we have a namespace per tenant we configure logging, metrics, etc. differently for each tenant

 ## Creating a platform configuration in Kubernetes